Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/getting-started/javascript.md

 {{< highlight js >}}
 var myCarouselEl = document.getElementById('myCarousel')
-var carousel = bootstrap.Carousel.getInstance(myCarouselEl) // Retrieve a Carousel instance
+var carousel = boosted.Carousel.getInstance(myCarouselEl) // Retrieve a Carousel instance

 myCarouselEl.addEventListener('slid.bs.carousel', function (e) {
   carousel.to('2') // Will slide to the slide 2 as soon as the transition to slide 1 is finished